strnad10/martins-place/content/blog/003-hide-from-gal/index.md

 title: Hide user from the GAL in Microsoft 365 synchronized from Active Directory
 date: "2022-06-13T20:15:45.284Z"
 description: "This post will go over how to sync a custom attribute from on-premises Active Directory to Azure Active Directory to hide a user from the GAL, without the need ..."
-tags: ["Post", "Active Directory", "Hybrid", "Exchange"]
+tags: ["Tutorial", "Active Directory", "Hybrid", "Exchange"]
 ---

 ## TL;DR